-&lt;sup>2 Among the myriad channels for corporate disclosures, earnings conference calls and 10-K reports emerge as pivotal components shaping stakeholders' perceptions.
-While 10-K reports play a crucial role, their adherence to strict formatting requirements results in a standardized and regulated template, limiting the narrative and expression of corporate nuances, primarily designed for regulatory compliance.
+3 Among the myriad channels for corporate disclosures, earnings conference calls and 10-K reports emerge as pivotal components shaping stakeholders' perceptions.
+While 10-K reports play a crucial role, their adherence to strict formatting requirements results in a standardized and regulated structure, limiting the narrative and expression of corporate nuances, primarily designed for regulatory compliance.
 In contrast, conference calls provide a dynamic and flexible platform for communication.
 The interactive and less rigid nature of conference calls allows corporate managers to convey their message in a more conversational and unstructured manner, significantly amplifying the potential for greenwashing.
 Essentially, conference calls stand out as a strategic venue for managers aiming to greenwash their corporate images.
 The nuanced presentations facilitated by the interactive nature of these discussions are important in shaping stakeholders' perceptions.
 Therefore, we leverage earnings conference call transcripts as a powerful tool to capture the nuances of a firm's green talk, recognizing their significance in portraying and potentially influencing the perception of environmental initiatives within the corporate landscape.

-&lt;sup>3 FinBERT is a machine learning model developed on the foundation of BERT (Devlin, Chang, Lee, and Toutanova, 2018), a pre-trained large language model adept at comprehending the intricacies of English language syntax and semantics.
+4 FinBERT is a machine learning model developed on the foundation of BERT (Devlin, Chang, Lee, and Toutanova, 2018), a pre-trained large language model adept at comprehending the intricacies of English language syntax and semantics.
 However, FinBERT distinguishes itself as a finance-specialized variant, undergoing further training with financial text data such as 10-K filings and earnings conference call transcripts.
 Huang, Wang, and Yang (2022) document that FinBERT surpasses BERT in terms of performance, particularly in discerning sentence sentiment and identifying environmental, social, and governance (ESG) sentences within financial contexts.

-We employ RepRisk incidents as a metric to measure the actual environmental performance of a firm.
-Unlike other environmental, social, and governance (ESG) rating datasets that are often based on corporate self-disclosures, RepRisk identifies event-level risk incidents for firms from over 100,000 media sources in 23 languages daily.
-Because these negative incidents are generally not manipulatable by the firms themselves and RepRisk intentionally excludes corporate self-disclosures from its data sources, the RepRisk environmental incident data provides us with an objective assessment of a firm's actual environmental performance.
-As stated on their website, "RepRisk's unique perspective serves as a reality check for how companies conduct their business around the world - do they walk their talk?".

-We count the number of environmental incidents in each firm-year and rank the sample firms into percentiles each year based on the environmental incident count.
-We further multiply the incident count percentile by -1, so that a lower value indicates the worse actual environmental performance of a firm.
-Our firm-level greenwashing measure is thus the difference between the green talk percentile and the (negative) environmental incident count percentile in each year, scaled by 100.
-Higher values of the greenwashing measure signify a greater discrepancy between green talk and actual green walk.
-After removing non-missing stock returns and financial data, our final sample consists of 30,364 firm-year observations related to 107,464 earnings conference call transcripts and 4,060 unique U.S. public-listed firms.
+by the firms themselves and RepRisk intentionally excludes corporate self-disclosures from its data sources, the RepRisk environmental incident data provides us with an objective assessment of a firm's actual environmental performance.
+As stated on their website "RepRisk's unique perspective serves as a reality check for how companies conduct their business around the world - do they walk their talk?".5 We count the number of environmental incidents in each firm-year and rank the sample firms into percentiles each year based on the environmental incident count.
+We further multiply the incident count percentile by -1 so that a lower value indicates the worse actual environmental performance of a firm.
+Our firm-level greenwashing measure is thus the difference between the green-talk percentile and the (negative) environmental incident count percentile in each year, scaled by 100.
+Higher values of the greenwashing measure thus signify a greater discrepancy between green talk and actual green walk.6 After removing non-missing stock returns and financial data, our final sample consists of 30,364 firm-year observations related to 107,464 earnings conference call transcripts and 4,060 unique U.S. public-listed firms.